david90/paper/_posts/2024-08-29-dev-cultural-interview-questions.md

 * Poor communication skills
 * Tendency to hide problems
 * Lack of teamwork
-* Ignoring suggestions
+* Ignoring feedback
-* Blaming others
+* Blaming others in first place when challenge happens

 Of course, the specific red flags to watch for will depend on your team's culture.